 Let’s analyze each activity type in detail.

-The PMBOK Guide defines the Discrete Effort as an activity that can be planned and measured and that yields a specific output.
+The PMBOK Guide defines this concept as an activity that can be planned and measured and that yields a specific output.

-Earned Value of a Discrete Effort Activitiy can be calculated by using it’s own planned quantitiy.
+Earned Value of this activitiy can be calculated by using it’s own planned quantitiy.

 In a construction project, a roof covering activity can be an example of a discrete effort.
 Roof covering is expected to be completed 20 days.
 In 15 working days 75% of the covering is expected to be completed.